Bose-Einstein condensation and muon production in ultra-high energy cosmic ray particle collisions: Results and discussion

-The UHECR consists of light nuclei with small fraction of heavier components up to the ${}^{56}\mbox{Fe}^{26+}$ \cite{PTEP-2022-083C01-2022}.
-On the other hand, as it was stressed at the study of global characteristics of nuclear collisions at ultra-high energies \cite{Okorokov-PAN-82-838-2019}, the free parameter values in (\ref{eq:2.6}), (\ref{eq:2.7}) for $A+A$ have been obtained for heavy ion collisions mostly and usually for the most central bin.
+Current information for the mass composition of UHECR is limited and characterized by significant errors \cite{arXiv-2205.05845-astro-ph.HE-2022,PPNP-63-293-2009,PRD-103-103009-2021}, which is mainly due to uncertainties in models of hadron interactions used to describe extended air showers \cite{PPNP-63-293-2009}.
+Despite the fact that in some cases -- determination of the mass composition of primary UHECR based on measuring of the depth of maximum muon production ($X^{\mu}_{ {\mbox{max}}}$) -- certain models, namely, EPOS--LHC predict the contribution of components with $4 < \langle \ln\,A\rangle \leq 8$ at $2 \times 10^{19} \leq E_{p} \leq 6 \times 10^{19}$ eV \cite{PRD-90-012012-2014}, the consensus of the main parts of available experimental and phenomenological data allows us to conclude that the mass composition of the UHECR is almost completely defined by components down to the nucleus ${}^{56}\mbox{Fe}^{26+}$ taking into account (large) errors in the energy range under consideration $E_{p}=10^{17}$ -- $10^{21}$ eV, i.e. down to the nuclei with $A \lesssim 60$ \cite{arXiv-2205.05845-astro-ph.HE-2022,PPNP-63-293-2009,PRD-103-103009-2021}, where $A$ is the mass number.
+On the other hand, as it was stressed at the study of global characteristics of nuclear collisions at ultra-high energies \cite{Okorokov-PAN-82-838-2019}, the free parameter values in (\ref{eq:2.6}), (\ref{eq:2.7}) for $A+A$ have been obtained for heavy\footnote{This term is used in relation to the entire Periodic table of the elements and in the sense corresponding to modern accelerator physics, i.e. nuclei with $A \gtrsim 200$ are meant under heavy ones, for example, ${}^{197}\mbox{Au}^{79+}$, ${}^{207}\mbox{Pb}^{82+}$ etc. as noted in the explanation to (\ref{eq:2.7}).} ion collisions mostly and usually for the most central bin.
 Therefore, strictly speaking, the results obtained within the present work and considered below are for symmetric ($A+A$) nuclear collisions for heavy and moderate, down to the ${}^{64}\mbox{Cu}^{29+}$, ions.
 Its applicability for light nuclei which are the main components of UHECR requires the additional justification and careful verification\footnote{As seen the lightest nucleus taken into account, for instance, by the analytic function (\ref{eq:2.7}) is close to the heaviest component of UHECR.
 This observation can be considered as some support and positive argument in favour of applicability of the present study to the UHECR at least on qualitative level.}.